 The cost of primary distribution under the new arrangements being only about one-third of a penny per letter, a profit or tax of 200 per cent. on such cost might be added, without raising the postage above one penny.
-A uniform rate of one penny would, I conceive, be sufficiently low to neutralize all pecuniary objection to its being invariably paid in advance; (other objections will be considered hereafter ;) especially if the public were made to understand that its being thus paid were a necessary condition of so great a boon.
-It can scarcely be doubted that so extensive a reduction in postage, together with the concurrent increased facilities of communication, would produce even more than the assumed increase in the number of letters.[†] But if it only produced an increase to the extent assumed, and if the preceding calculations are not greatly wrong, a uniform postage of one penny would, after defraying the expense of conveyat the houses of the subscribers; but the penny charged for the magazine includes not only the cost of distribution, but the cost of eight large pages of letter-press and wood-cuts; and yet it is well known that the undertaking is a profitable one.
+A uniform rate of one penny would, I conceive, be sufficiently low to neutralize all pecuniary objection to its being invariably paid in advance; (other objections will be considered hereafter;) especially if the public were made to understand that its being thus paid were a necessary condition of so great a boon.
+It can scarcely be doubted that so extensive a reduction in postage, together with the concurrent increased facilities of communication, would produce even more than the assumed increase in the number of letters,+ But if it only produced an increase to the extent assumed, and if the preceding calculations are not greatly wrong, a uniform postage of one penny would, after defraying the expense of conveying franks and newspapers, produce a net revenue to the Exchequer of about £1,278,000 per annum,1 or only about

-• For a more extensive examination of this part of the subject, see Appendix, p.
-96.
+For a more extensive examination of this part of the subject, see Appendix, p.
+81.

 † The number of newspapers and franked letters would, of course, not be affected by the change.
-An increase in the number of chargeable letters, in the ratio of 51⁄2 to one, would therefore be required, in order to increase the total number of letters and newspapers four-fold.
+An increase in the number of chargeable letters, in the ratio of 5‡ to one, would therefore be required, in order to increase the total number of letters and newspapers four-fold.
 The probable extent of the increase in the number of chargeable letters will be brought under consideration shortly.